Method of production - Caught at sea

 ICCAT have developed an IUU vessel register and a register of vessels authorised to undertake transhipments at sea.
 Additionally, transhipments at sea can only take place if an ICCAT Observer is onboard the receiving vessel.

 Swordfish in the South Atlantic is taken primarily by surface longliners from (in order): Spain, Brazil, Japan, China, Chinese Taipei, Belize, Portugal and Senegal, but is captured in smaller quantities by various other gears in subsistence fisheries, such as gill nets off the coast of Africa.
-Longlining is a more fuel efficient method of fishing, but encounters bycatch of large shark and other non-target species, including sea turtles and seabirds, depending on area and fishing activity.
-There are a range of mitigation measures that can be employed such as tori lines, weighted baits, circle hooks, subsurface deployment and night deployment of gear.
-ICATT recommend that two of these need to be employed, yet monitoring and enforcement is deficient.
-The bycatch of large sharks is of particular concern in the Atlantic.
+Longlining is a more fuel efficient method of fishing, but encounters bycatch of large shark and other vulnerable non-target species, including sea turtles and seabirds, depending on area and fishing activity.
+There are a range of measures that are available and required to be employed to reduce bycatch and mortality of these species including: circle and/or barbless hooks to prevent turtle and shark capture, and weighted branchlines, bird scaring lines, and night setting to reduce the capture of birds.
+There is also a prohibition to retain at risk shark species including bigeye thresher, oceanic whitetip, hammerhead and silky sharks.
+Porbeagle is significantly overfished, and whilst there is a zero EU TAC for porbeagle, it is still caught incidentally and discarded, and also landed by other fleets.
+Several species of albatross are threatened with extinction, and whilst there have been many advances in reducing interactions with longline fisheries, it is not clear how effective these have been.
+Monitoring and data reporting of interactions with vulnerable species in all tuna fisheries is deficient, and the effectiveness of such measures has not been evaluated.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below .
 Click on a name to show the sustainable options available.